-introductory survey of theatre/drama as a performing art form.
-Includes study and analysis of social, esthetic, and technical aspects of historical. tradtition and contemporary theatrical/dramatic expression.
+An introductory survey of theatre/drama as a performing art form.
+Includes study and analysis of historical, social, esthetic, and technical aspects of traditional and contemporary theatrical/dramatic expression.

-SPE 115 Speech IAI - C2 900 Hours 3
+SPE 115 Speech IAI - C2 900

 Speech 115 combines communication theory with the practice of oral communication skills.
-This course: (1) develops awareness of the communication process; (2) provides inenticnal; organizational, and expressive strategies; (3) promotes understanding of adaptation to a variety of communication contexts; and (4) emphasizes critical skills in listening, reading, thinking, and speaking.
+This course: (1) develops awareness of the communication process; (2) provides inventional, organizational, and expressive strategies; (3) promotes understanding of and adaptation to a variety of communication contexts; and (4) emphasizes critical skills in listening, reading, thinking, and speaking.
 Students are expected to prepare and give at least three substantial speeches, including both informative and persuasive speech assignments.
 All classes require face-to-face performance of the three substantial speeches with the class and the instructor serving as an in-class audience.

-SPE 116 Interpersonal Communication IAI -SPC 921 3 Hours
+SPE 116 Interpersonal Communication IAI - SPC 9213 Hours

 Study of communication theory and its application to interpersonal relations.
 Relationship skills will be explored, analyzed, and practiced.
-Among the topics covered are the communication process, the self as communicator, listening, verbal and nonverbal conflict managecommunication, cooperation and Students will also develop their individual interpersonal communication skills by increasing their knowledge of behavioral choices in both personal and professional relationships.
+Among the topics covered are the communication process, the self as communicator, listening, verbal and nonverbal communication, cooperation and conflict management.
+Students will also develop their individual interpersonal communication skills by increasing their knowledge of behavioral choices in both personal and professional relationships.

-SPE 119 Stagecraft 3 Hours
+SPE 119 Stagecraft I

-Advanced information relating theatrical to production.
+Advanced information relating to theatrical production.
 Intense applied training in set design, set construction, set decoration, lighting design, lighting application, sound design, sound application and special effects, makeup design, hair style design, costume design, publicity, house management, and advanced acting techniques.